Retirement Retired Life

 Your retirement plan may include a 401(k), an important asset in your retirement portfolio.

-But you’ll want to reduce the risk you’re exposed to with your investments as you get closer to retirement.
+However, as you approach retirement, you’ll want to reduce the risk you’re exposed to with your investments.

-Instead of holding individual stocks, consider rebalancing your portfolio with index funds or investments with less risk.
-You also might want to talk to a financial advisor specializing in retirement portfolios, who can help you rebalance your accounts.
+Instead of holding individual stocks, consider rebalancing your portfolio with index funds or less risky investments.
+You might also want to talk to a financial advisor specializing in retirement portfolios, who can help you rebalance your accounts.

 Risky investments